ProvincialTel Reviews & Service Offerings

 Their headquarters can be found at 601-191 Lombard Ave Winnipeg, MB, R3B 0X1.
 They provide their services within Manitoba only.
 Let us now review one of ProvincialTel’s bread and butter business phone plans to gauge there standing in the world of telecommunications!

 ProvincialTel offers a small office business plan that comes with a fax combo.
 This plan comes with one phone line and one fax line and can allow you to call up to 160 telephone exchanges within Manitoba.
 This plan comes with a price tag of $69.95 per month but the fine print reveals a different picture.
-This plan is only attainable at the price $69.95 per month if you also opt into a 12 month contractual agreement with ProvincialTel, otherwise the price of this plan shoots up to $79.95 per month.
+This plan is only attainable at the price $69.95 per month if you also opt for a 12-month contractual agreement with ProvincialTel, otherwise, the price of this plan shoots up to $79.95 per month.
 This price is just too high to be given much consideration, especially when compared to RingCentral’s business plan which costs a meagre $19.99 per month!

 All of the base prices that are shown on this plans page are also subject to a ten dollar increase if you don’t opt into the contractual agreement.
 For example, if you had opted into their fax to PDF service with the contractual agreement you can avail it at a price of $15.00 per month, however, without the contract it costs $25.00 per month.
 The same rule applies if you want to keep your existing number as well – the contract rates are a one-time fee of $35.00, while the noncontract fee is $45.00.
 ProvincialTel is using this price decrease to make sure that customers opt into their contract rather than on a noncontract basis.